lotrekagency/wc-price-changer/README.md

 First of all clone the project or download the zip file in the repository.

-Then install the file *wc-price-changer.php* into the plugin section of your WordPress site and activate it.
+Then install the file *wc-price-changer.zip* into the plugin section of your WordPress site and activate it.

 ## Usage